fabiana2611/fabiana2611.github.io/_posts/2022/mar22/2022-03-03-git-rebase.md

   <img src="/img/infra/git/rebase1.png"/>
 </center></p>

-<p><em>When you run <b>git rebase</b>, Git takes each commit in the branch and moves them, one-by-one, onto the new base.
+<p style="text-align: justify;"><em>When you run <b>git rebase</b>, Git takes each commit in the branch and moves them, one-by-one, onto the new base.
 If any of these commits alter the same line(s) of code as the upstream commits, it will result in a conflict.
 The <b>git merge</b> command lets you resolve all of the branch's conflicts at the end of the merge.
-In rebase, the process will stop the rebase procedure and display a warning.</em>[2] After solve the conflicts you just need continue the process (<b>git rebase --continue</b>).
+In rebase, the process will stop the rebase procedure and display a warning.</em>[2] </p>

+<p style="text-align: justify;">After solve the conflicts you just need continue the process (<b>git rebase --continue</b>).
 The rebase can be done in an iterative way, selecting which commit you want.
 It's a way to have a clean commit.</p>

 <h2>The Trick</h2>